About

 Study Abroad

-Study Abroad is a great opportunity to experience the immersion in a visual-gestural language and deaf culture other than American Sign Language and American Deaf Culture.
-Having students travel immerses them in another country’s visual language environment rather than relying on the audio-verbal environment that they are accustomed to.
-This leads to enhancing one’s understanding of the visual language of ASL.
-This three to four-week course is open to ASL and ITP students, as well as Deaf/HH students, and is led by a Deaf study-abroad coordinator/instructor.
-The instructor will prompt critical comparative analysis between two languages and cultures.
-Study abroad to other countries vary every other year.
-We have traveled to Italy, France, and United Kingdom.
+The three to four-week study abroad course is open to ASL and ITP students, as well as Deaf/HH students.
+It’s led by a Deaf study-abroad coordinator/instructor.
+The instructor prompts critical comparative analysis between two languages and cultures.
+Study abroad to other countries varies every other year.
+In the past, students have studied abroad in Italy, France and the United Kingdom.

 ASL/English Interpreting